syncfusion-content/maui-docs/MAUI/TreeView/checkbox.md

 N> When the `CheckBoxMode` is enabled, the `ItemTapped` and `ItemDoubleTapped` events will not be triggered in `SfTreeView` since the `CheckBox` will handle the touch interaction, only the `NodeChecked` event is triggered.

-## Get or Set Checked Items
+## Get or set checked items

-### Get or Set Checked Items in Bound Mode
+### Get or set checked items in bound mode

-You can get or set a list of items to be checked or un-checked using [CheckedItems]() property.
+You can get or set a list of items to be checked or un-checked using `CheckedItems` property.

-When the [CheckBoxMode]() is set to a value other than `None`, the individual `TreeViewNode` or collection of `TreeViewNode` can be programmatically checked by manipulating the  `CheckedItems`property or adding items to the `CheckedItems` property based on the `CheckBoxMode`.
+When the `CheckBoxMode` is set to a value other than `None`, the individual `TreeViewNode` or collection of `TreeViewNode` can be programmatically checked by manipulating the `CheckedItems` property or adding items to the `CheckedItems` property based on the `CheckBoxMode`.

 N> Programmatically adding or removing the node value does not impact the checkbox states of their parent and child nodes.